 We are currently accepting essays and fiction work.

 We do accept poetry, but do not have space for all the poems that we would like to publish.
-We have already selected the poetry that will take us into 2013.
 But the shorter the poem, the more likely we might be to find space for it.

 Essay tributes to dogs who have died are discouraged; while we empathize, and understand that this work comes from the heart, we normally do not publish it.
 You are, however, invited to submit your tribute here and share your story with our online readers.